E-Roj/Youtube-Clone-w-comments-2021/README.md

  4. having repetitive code

 Notes |
 * The title mentions the year 2021, however the project's first version was created and finished in the fiscal year 2022.
-The reason being to not to misslead you into believing this is clone is one of the letest youtube clones on github.
+The reason being to not to misslead you into believing this clone is one of the letest youtube clones on github.
 * the link for the tutorial is ( https://www.youtube.com/watch?v=G3e-cpL7ofc&ab_channel=SuperSimpleDev ).